-THE SEMPERS LAW FIRM is dedicated to protecting and enforcing employees' rights in the public and private sectors.
-We are based in Los Angeles, California.
+THE SEMPERS LAW FIRM is dedicated to protecting and enforcing employees' rights in the public and private sectors and based in Los Angeles, California.

 As one of the best employment law firms in California, our goal is to help employees with a wide range of employment issues, including wrongful termination, sexual harassment, retaliation, unpaid wages, pregnancy, gender, race and age discrimination, disability discrimination, and religious discrimination.

 We represent only employees.

 When you come to us, you can expect honest advice and dedicated legal service.

 Our employment law firm handles only a limited number of cases so that we can provide the highest level of legal representation and personal attention to each client.

 Our clients are people from all walks of life, including automobile industry employees, cable industry employees, commissioned salespeople, disaster-recovery workers.
 We have also helped alarm and safety inspectors and installers, hotel employees, property management employees, restaurant and fast-food employees, retail employees, safety inspectors, service & repair workers, temporary staffing employees, technology workers.